quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 	    time.sleep(0.5)
 	```

  4. Create a tag and deploy the `2D Vector Source`.
+Click `Pipeline` in the main navigation to display your pipeline:

 	![pipeline](./images/matlab_pipeline_view.png){width=600}